-San Antonio Water Softener Experts
+San Antonio Water Softeners

 Many home and business owners can tell right away if their water is too hard.
 Hard water contains many heavy metals that lead to rust stains, soap residue, and film, especially after cleaning.
-No one wants to live with water that isn’t completely pure, so trust the experts at Caliente Plumbing, Heating & Air to install a San Antonio water softener.
+No one wants to live with water that isn’t completely pure, so trust the experts at Caliente Plumbing, Heating & Air to install San Antonio water softeners.
 Here’s why.

 When you have hard water, it can lead to problems in your home.
 How does this happen?
 When it rains, the water that falls from the sky is pure.
 This means there are no minerals or soft water.
 The water then gathers minerals such as magnesium and calcium when it flows underground.
 When there are a lot of minerals in your water, it becomes hard water.
 This water will do no harm to your health, but it can be bad for your home.
 Why is this?

 As the water moves through the pipes of your home plumbing system, the minerals in that water can combine with heat.
 When this happens it leaves scale and buildup that can cause damage to anything the water gets inside.
 This includes the pipes, fixtures, and appliances in your home.